 Types of Pumps and their working principles with applications

-Generally Pumps classification done on the basis of its mechanical configuration and their working principle.
+Generally, Pump classification is done based on its mechanical configuration and its working principle.

 Classification of pumps mainly divided into two major categories: